 Launch of the Emmet Park project in 1990

-The new grounds, complete with two playing pitches, club rooms, squash courts and stand was opened by Mr. Peter Quinn, GAA President, on a wet Sunday, 13 June 1993.
-A large crowd braved the inclement weather as Killoe defeated their old rivals Fr.
+The new grounds, complete with two playing pitches, club rooms, squash courts and stand was opened by Mr. Peter Quinn, GAA President, on a wet Sunday on 13th June 1993.
+A large crowd braved the inclement weather as Killoe Young Emmets defeated their old rivals Fr.
 Manning Gaels by 3-7 to 2-8 to win the Hideout Cup, while Roscommon under the command of Dermot Earley overcame Offaly in a senior intercounty challenge by 2-14 to 1-5.
 Killoe also claimed victory in the minor (by 4-5 to 1-6 over Colmcille) and ladies U-14 games in a historic day for the club.

 Official opening of Emmet Park in 1993 – Chairman John Doherty & GAA President Peter Quinn

-The excitement generated by this new landmark development at Emmet Park in June 1993 also created a feel good factor within the parish and by September 1993 the Killoe senior team had claimed an eighth county title while the juniors completed a hat-trick of championships.
-Two years later in 1995 the senior title once again found its home at Emmet Park as the club was enjoying its most successful period so far.
+The excitement generated by this new landmark development at Emmet Park in June 1993 also created a feel good factor within the parish and by September 1993 the Killoe Young Emmets senior team had claimed an eighth county title while the juniors completed a hat-trick of championships.
+Two years later in 1995 the senior title once again found its home at Emmet Park as the club was enjoying its most successful period to date.

-Cullyfad remains active as a winter training location after serving the club as the home for official matches for over 25 years.
-The grounds was upgraded in the early 2000’s with floodlights installed and the dressing rooms upgraded.
-It serves as a vital training base for club and county during the winter months and all-year location for challenge matches for Senior, Ladies and Underage teams alike as well as a base for Longford County Minor and County Ladies training.
+Cullyfad remained active in the 2000’s as an option for winter training after serving the club as the home for official matches for over 25 years.
+The Cullyfad grounds was upgraded in the early 2000’s with floodlights installed and the dressing rooms upgraded.
+It has also served in the 2000’s as a vital training base for club and county during the winter months and all-year location for challenge matches for Senior, Ladies and Underage teams alike as well as a base for Longford County Minor and County Ladies training.